-STEM385 Masters Project in STEM (4)
+STEM385 Masters Project in STEM

-Students will work with their STEM advisor to design and execute a project that demonstrates inquiry, incorporates content from the STEM coursework, contributes to the body of knowledge for their focus topic, and makes a real world difference to school, students, and/or community.
+Students will work with their STEM or Environmental Literacy advisor to design and execute a project that demonstrates inquiry, incorporates content from the STEM coursework, contributes to the body of knowledge for their focus topic, and makes a real world difference to school, students, and/or community.
 Project must be suitable for publication and presentation.